 After the Tamil Internet Conference 2010, I took a long break due to my other commitments.
-This year for TI2013 at Kuala Lumpur on invitation from the organizers I presented two guest lectures.
+This year for TI2013 at Kuala Lumpur on invitation from the organizers I presented two invited lectures.

 Talk 1: Publishing apps to Windows 8 & Windows Phone 8 stores

 Windows8 and WP8 are a strong #3 player in the fast growing Tablet & SmartPhone marketplace.
 Unlike traditional Windows, Apps for Windows 8 and WP8 can be distributed only through Microsoft Official Appstore.
 This requires the Language App developer to understand these stores and their nuances which could be different from familiar iTunes or Google Play.
 The talk will also introduce listeners to the new Microsoft Office 365 Marketplace & XBOX One and why you should care about them

 Language computing has moved beyond computer science algorithms and language research.
 It is about empowering users to live their dreams to full potential.
 In this new “devices” world it is all about the services running in the cloud.
 In this talk we will explore the current state of some of these services and level of their Tamil enablement.

 My good friend and former INFITT Chairman Mr Muthu Nedumaran (Malaysia) presenting me with a memento (below).